 WHAT WE DO

-AJSPI is a very active organisation, despite being small and made up of volunteers.
-Its board organises a wide range of activities for its members, and participates in different professional events:
+AJSPI is a very active organisation, although based on volunteers.
+Its board organises a wide range of activities for its members, and takes part in different professional events:

-- Study trips aboard and research site visits (some recent examples include South Africa, Turkey, Canada, China, Japan, Guyana and Israel)
+- Study trips abroad and research site visits (some recent examples include South Africa, Turkey, Canada, China, Japan, French Guyana and Israel);

-AJSPI also organises the next European Science Journalists Conference, which will take place in Toulouse in 2018, and is collaborating closely with its Swiss and Italian sister associations in the organisation of the next World Science Journalists Conference (Lausanne, 2019).
+AJSPI has also organised the European Conference of Science Journalists (ECSJ) which took place in Toulouse in 2018, and has collaborated closely with its Swiss and Italian sister-associations in the organisation of the last World Conference of Science Journalists (WCSJ), in Lausanne (2019).